camunda/camunda-docs/docs/components/connectors/use-connectors/index.md

 ```

 This will allow you to control the job failure for HTTP requests that return with status [404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) or [504](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504).
-You can extend that list to all HTTP errors you can handle as a custom fail job, for example, to go to 0 retries instantly or increase the retry timeout.
+You can extend that list to all HTTP errors you can handle as a custom fail job; for example, to go to 0 retries instantly or increase the retry timeout.